 5.13.7 Off-Street Parking

-5.13.7.1 Not more than 2 off-street automobile parking spaces per Dwelling Unit shall be allowed in the MF-OS.
+5.13.7.1 Not more than 1.5 off-street automobile parking spaces per Dwelling Unit shall be required in the MF-OS.

-5.13.7.2 A dual port Level 2 Electric Vehicle Charging Station shall be provided for an MF-OS development project greater than 10 Dwelling Units.
+5.13.7.2 A dual port Level 2 Electric Vehicle Charging Station shall be provided for an MF-OS development project for every 10 Dwelling Units in a project of 10 Dwelling Units or more.

 5.13.7.3 A minimum of one (1) covered bicycle parking space shall be provided per every two (2) Dwelling Units in the MF-OS development project.